Bachelor of Science Media Studies: Journalism 120 Credits | School of Liberal Arts | Dobbs Ferry

 to set you apart in any media-related path you choose.
 You’ll learn to use media technology to communicate effectively and keep up with the industry’s ever- changing demands.

 Media Studies offers three specializations so you can tell your story your way.
-Explore Film/Culture and Radio & Television Production as well as journalism.
+Explore Film/Culture, Journalism, and Radio & Television Production.

-Our faculty are seasoned professionals working in the fast-paced industry.
+Our faculty are professionals working in the fast-paced industry with teaching experience.
 The knowledge and techniques you acquire will prepare you for a lifetime of unforgettable storytelling.

 Career Opportunities